uniVocity/univocity-examples/src/test/resources/README_template.md

 ### Map functions ###

-Maps can be used as functions, where the input parameter of the function is used as a key to retrieve a value from the map.
+`Maps` can be used as functions, where the input parameter of the function is used as a key to retrieve a value from the map.
 For example:

 @@INCLUDE_METHOD(/src/test/java/com/univocity/examples/Tutorial001Basics.example006MapFunctions)

-In the above code, we created a map from group codes to their descriptions.
+In the above code, we created a `Map` from group codes to their descriptions.
 By creating a mapping using `copy("FdGrp_CD").to("group").readingWith("getNameOfGroup")`, we assign the values in `FdGrp_CD` as parameters of the map function `getNameOfGroup`.
 The function will then return a group name for each code, and this name will be written to the destination field `group`.